Zhakyp01/WebFinal./README.md

 ## About project
 It's the simple university management site, developed for educational purpose.
 Site works with database.
-It has 3 pages.log in page, home page andt etc.
+It has 3 pages.log in page, home page, system admin page.
+In system admin page only admin can log in and edit students and all staff.